unpaid-bill/myBLDC/README.md

     * need to implement alligned sampling correctly
     * move ADC and DRM driver into own source files
 - [ ] Calculate back EMF
-    * maybe a helper function for converting an ADC reading to voltage?
 - [ ] test current sensing by logging and plotting current
 - [ ] angle observer (this is kind of a big thing...)
     * hinges on back EMF sensing